You don’t own a thing in social media.

-Your blog, as long as you host it and pay for the hosting and domain name.
+Your website and blog, as long as you host it and pay for the hosting and domain name.
 It’s yours as long as your credit card remains functional and you back up your data.

 Your mailing list, as long as you back it up.

 So how do you take back ownership of your database?

 Get an email list together.
 If you need super low cost, look at Amazon SES or MailChimp.
 If you want something more enterprise, look at a dedicated email service provider or marketing automation system.
 Then start asking everyone and anyone who is a fan of yours to subscribe to your newsletter.
 Facebook Page?
 Put a sponsored post up with a link.
 Twitter profile?
 Stick it in your URL and tweet it every so often, and buy some Twitter cards.

 Every week or other regular interval, download your group data.
 Now you’ve got your database, and as long as you continue to provide value to your audience, you’ll continue to grow it.

 Whatever you do, own your database.
 When today’s Facebook becomes tomorrow’s MySpace, you’ll be glad you did.

 You might also enjoy: